thelia-modules/DeliveryRound/Readme.md

 # Delivery Round

-Handle rounds to prevent customer you will be present into a given city to dispatch orders.
+Handle rounds to inform customer you will be present into a given city to dispatch orders.

 ## Installation